 Know your reasons to quit.
 This will help to keep you motivated.

 Carry your reason with you or a picture of those you are quitting for to keep you going during tough times.

 Managing triggers and urgesThere are two types of triggers: habit and emotional.
 These may include daily routines, events, activities, or feelings.
 To learn what your triggers are, try tracking when you smoke and how you feel when you do.
 Do you smoke when you feel stressed or excited?
 When you drink alcohol or coffee?

 Once you know your triggers, you can plan ways to manage them.
 Change some of the ways you go about your daily routines – here are some tips to help you manage different triggers.

 Urges come and go, and typically last five minutes.
 Hold off smoking during those five minutes, and those urges will go away.

 Ask others not to smoke around you and not to smoke in your living space and car.

 Begin to think of yourself as a nonsmoker, look at other nonsmokers, and picture yourself as one of them.
 When you begin to have feelings about what you miss about smoking, stop and list all the benefits you are getting by quitting, and remember the reasons you wanted to quit in the first place.

-How will you build your quit kit?Be prepared for cravings with your quit kit.
+Reach for a quit kitBe prepared for cravings with your quit kit.
 Start by trying any of the following, and find what works for you.

 A relapse is going back to smoking regularly – this happens when you give in to a slip.